Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Introduction

 This discussion raises a fundamental question about how to handle computational cost efficiently in operator learning methods, which typically require a large amount of computation.
 One important idea is to impose a suitable sparsity structure on the neural networks used.
 If one can design an appropriate sparsity pattern by taking into account the architecture, loss function, and training procedure of a given operator network, then it should be possible to achieve a significant improvement in computational efficiency while maintaining accuracy.
 We refer to such approaches collectively as Sparse Neural Operator netWorks (SNOW).
 For widely used architectures such as DeepONet and the FNO, developing SNOW-type methods to effectively control computational cost is, in our view, one of the important future directions in operator learning.

-As a step in this direction, in the present paper, we focus on a SNOW approach for FEONet and analyze its properties.
-In particular, we will address the issue raised above and propose a novel approach that substantially enhances the computational efficiency of FEONet, even in the presence of a large number of elements.
-As will be clarified later, our method is inspired by the observation in FEM that only neighboring elements exert strong interactions, whereas the influence between distant elements is comparatively minor.
+In this perspective, the main contributions of this paper are as follows.
+First, we propose a SNOW approach for FEONet that substantially improves computational efficiency, even when a large number of elements is required.
+As we show later, our method is inspired by the observation in FEM that only neighboring elements exert strong interactions, whereas the influence between distant elements is comparatively minor.
 Building upon this motivation, we introduce a new strategy using sparse neural networks that enables effective FEONet computations with a significantly reduced number of parameters.
-Moreover, we theoretically establish that the proposed sparse architecture has sufficient approximation capacity for the target operator and admits stable training.
-In particular, we will prove the universal approximation property of the proposed sparse network and provide the stability analysis that guarantees the robust training and solution prediction for the proposed method.
-Furthermore, we validate the efficiency of the proposed method through a series of numerical experiments.
-In particular, across a variety of benchmark scenarios, we compare the number of trainable parameters and the memory usage with those of the original FEONet, demonstrating a substantial gain in computational efficiency while maintaining high accuracy.
-We also observe that, in regimes where very fine meshes are required due to the sharp-transition or high-frequency nature of the solution, the original FEONet becomes practically untrainable, whereas the proposed sparse architecture is able to provide a fast and accurate solution prediction.
+Next, we theoretically establish that the proposed sparse architecture has sufficient approximation capacity for the target operator and admits stable training.
+In particular, we prove the universal approximation property of the proposed sparse network and provide the stability analysis that guarantees the robust training and solution prediction.
+Lastly, we validate the efficiency of the proposed method through a series of numerical experiments.
+Across a variety of benchmark scenarios, we demonstrate that the proposed approach achieves a substantial reduction in the number of trainable parameters and memory usage while maintaining high accuracy.
+We also show that the proposed sparse structure outperforms randomly constructed sparse networks in terms of accuracy.
+In addition, in regimes where very fine meshes are required due to the sharp-transition or high-frequency nature of the solution, the original FEONet becomes practically untrainable, whereas the proposed sparse architecture provides a fast and accurate solution prediction.

 The remainder of the paper is structured as follows.
 Section \ref{sec:prelim} reviews the preliminaries required for the development of our approach.
 Section \ref{sec:method} presents the proposed methodology in detail.
-Section \ref{sec:theory} provides a theoretical analysis supporting the validity of the method, while Section \ref{sec:exp} demonstrates the efficiency of the method we propose throughout extensive experiments.
+Section \ref{sec:theory} provides a theoretical analysis supporting the validity of the method, while Section \ref{sec:exp} demonstrates the efficiency of the proposed method through extensive experiments.
 Finally, Section \ref{sec:conclusion} offers concluding remarks and discusses future research directions.